QI-N-QIGT/A-fully-integrated-brain-inspired-memristor-chip-for-multimodal-learning/README.md

 ### 3. `Simulation_code`

 Simulation code for MFusion and BP algorithms, implementing domain incremental learning on the MNIST dataset based on MLP to compare the learning effects of BP and MFusion.

-**Note:** This repository is released for academic research purposes.
-For usage instructions or contributions, please refer to the official documentation or contact the authors.